Atejadadiaz/ECE228-MURA-CNN/README.md

 Develop a CNN to detect musculoskeletal abnormalities in X-rays using the MURA dataset.

 ## Repository Structure
-- `Data/`: Instructions to access the MURA dataset
+- `data/`: Scripts or instructions to obtain and preprocess the MURA dataset.
-- `notebooks/`: Jupyter notebook with all code and results.
+- `notebooks/`: Jupyter notebooks for data exploration and model evaluation.
+- `results/`: Output results, including trained models and evaluation metrics.
-- `results/`: Saved model weights and figures.
+- `src/`: Source code for model architectures, training routines, and utilities.
 - `README.md`: Project description and instructions